Lane routing

 Step 2

-Use curl --resolve against admin.f4ust.com and the app host before relying on browser cache or DNS propagation.
+Use curl --resolve against the dashboard host and the app host before relying on browser cache or DNS propagation.

 Step 3